-In basic terms there are two main types of microphones, “Dynamic and Condenser” and two main types of mic plugs used in the bus or sightseeing world” 4 Pin XLR and 4 Pin Din”.
-The third variable is how those mics are connected to the different pins on the plug.
-Generally you can’t mix and match mics with different PA systems.
-It’s kind of like saying Ford wheels don’t fit on GM vehicles… and that’s okay.
+In basic terms there are two main types of microphones, Dynamic and Condenser and two main types of mic plugs used in the bus or sightseeing world, 4 Pin XLR used highway coaches and 4 Pin Din used in mini busses.
+The third variable is how those mics are connected to the different pins on the two styles of plugs.

-Condenser: Condenser mics are electronic and have been in mass production for about 30 years.
-As the name applies they are much smaller in size therefore they are a lot more popular in today’s small electronics.
-Condenser mics are used in things like Bluetooth and computer headsets, cell phones and by TV interviewers, basically everything today.
+Condenser: Condenser mics have been in mass use for about 30 years and are todays industry standard.
+Being electronic they can be much smaller in size therefore they are a lot more popular today.
+Condenser mics are used in things like Bluetooth and computer headsets, cell phones and by TV interviewers, basically everything today uses a condenser mic.
+Being so prolific in today’s uses, they are less expensive too.

+As with the basic concept for all mics, they pick up sound to be amplified, but being electronic condenser mics require a power source to make them work often using a small battery or phantom power.
+Generally, condenser mics offer better sound quality even though much smaller and being more prevalent today, they offer many more choices from hand mic to headset, wired to wireless.
 You may also recognize them as the little headsets with the tiny booms use by the secret service on TV shows… those are condenser mics.

-The basic concept for all mics is the same, they pick up sound, but being electronic Condenser mics require a power source to make them work often using a small battery.
-Generally, Condenser mics have better sound quality even though much smaller and being more prevalent today, they offer many more choices from hand mic to headset, wired to wireless.
-They are less expensive too.

 We hope this information sheet helps explain the mic uses and differences?

-If you have ANY questions…. please give us a call.
-1 888 724-5351
+If you have ANY questions, please give us a call at 1 888 724-5351.